 1. Soothes IBS

 Nothing’s worse than enjoying a delicious meal and suffering from bloating, gas, or abdominal pain.
 It turns out altered gut bacteria, or “microbiota,” contributes to several forms of IBS.
 In terms of digestive health, probiotics correct the balance of gut bacteria you need for proper digestion.
-A study of 1,793 IBS sufferers found those who regularly consumed probiotics experienced less pain and fewer IBS symptoms than those who didn’t supplement with the bacteria.
+IBS sufferers who regularly consume probiotics experience less pain and fewer IBS symptoms than those who don't supplement with the bacteria.
 Bacteria like L. acidophilus and Bifidobacterium breve reduce the effects of digestive disorders like IBS, so make sure any probiotic you take contains these.

 2. Encourages a Balanced Mood

 The food-mood connection is very real, and you’ve probably experienced this on some occasions.
 If you’re not getting the right balance of vitamins, minerals, and protein, your mood suffers.
-One study found those who took probiotics responded better to a ‘sad mood’ and were able to stay more positive.
-Another found those who ate yogurt with live cultures experienced less anxiety and stress than those who ate conventional yogurts that don’t have them.
+Those who take probiotics respond better to a ‘sad mood’ and stay more positive.
+Even those who eat yogurt with live cultures experience less anxiety and stress than those who eat conventional yogurts that don’t have them.
 When buying yogurt, make sure it states it contains live cultures in order to improve gut health; if it doesn’t, don’t waste your time.

 3. Keeps your Brain Working Right